KQue6/test_app_6/README.md

-Complete Ruby on Rails Developer by KQenzé Xispoinine
+ First Test Repo For You Complete Ruby on Rails Developer by KQenzé Xispoinine